BruceKangCN/isMonthly/README.md

 # IS MONTHLY

 A Qt based program to query whether an av is monthly video or not
+The author is now addicted to Japanese light novels and have no time to maintain this project
+🕊🕊🕊🕊🕊🕊🕊🕊🕊🕊

 ## FUNCTION